 Comparison Boxplots

-Another useful approach for comparisons here is to look at comparison boxplots.
+Another useful approach for comparisons here is to look at side-by-side comparison boxplots.

 Comparison boxplots provide a plot that captures differences that we might discover from plot linking in a single, static image.

 Each boxplot summarizes compensation within an industry.
 The plots are shown parallel to each other on the same scale.
 What can we say about the executive compensation differences across these industries (BBS, p.
 48)?